 \section{Introduction}

 Let $X$ be a normal projective variety.
 An open subset $U$ in $X$ is called a {\it cylinder} if $U$ is isomorphic to $\bA ^1_{\bk} \times Z$ for some variety $Z$.
-Moreover, letting $H$ be an ample $\bQ$-divisor on $X$, we say that a cylinder $U$ in $X$ is an {\it $H$-polar cylinder} if there exists an effective $\bQ$-divisor $D$ on $X$ on $X$ such that $D \sim _{\bQ} H$ and $U = X \backslash \Supp (D)$.
-The motivation for studying of polarized cylinders comes from studying of $\bG _a$-actions on the corresponding affine cones, which are special kinds of affine varieties. \begin{thm}[{\cite{KPZ11,KPZ14}}] Let $X$ be a normal projective variety, and let $H$ be an ample $\bQ$-divisor on $X$.
+Moreover, letting $H$ be an ample $\bQ$-divisor on $X$, we say that a cylinder $U$ in $X$ is an {\it $H$-polar cylinder} if there exists an effective $\bQ$-divisor $D$ on $X$ such that $D \sim _{\bQ} H$ and $U = X \backslash \Supp (D)$.
+The motivation for studying polarized cylinders comes from the study of $\bG _a$-actions on the corresponding affine cones, which are special kinds of affine varieties. \begin{thm}[{\cite{KPZ11,KPZ13}}] Let $X$ be a normal projective variety, and let $H$ be an ample $\bQ$-divisor on $X$.
 Then the following affine variety:

-admits a non-trivial $\bG _a$-action if and only if $X$ contains an $H$-polar cylinder. \end{thm} Moreover, the geometry of polarized cylinders in projective varieties can be applied to the discrimination of flexibility of affine cones and the existence of $\bG _a$-actions on the complements on hypersurfaces (see {\cite{Pre13,PW16,CDP18,Par22}}).
+admits a non-trivial $\bG _a$-action if and only if $X$ contains an $H$-polar cylinder. \end{thm} Moreover, the geometry of polarized cylinders in projective varieties can be applied to the study of the flexibility of affine cones and the existence of $\bG _a$-actions on the complements of hypersurfaces (see {\cite{Pre13,PW16,CDP18,Par22}}).
 Meanwhile, the connection between anti-canonical polarized cylinders in Fano varieties and their $\alpha$-invariants is also known (see {\cite[Theorem 1.26]{CPPZ21}}).

-In this article, we study polarized cylinders in log del Pezzo surfaces.
+In this article, we study polarized cylinders in log del Pezzo surfaces with the aim of making explicit several geometric and group-theoretic applications.
+In this article, we study polarized cylinders in log del Pezzo surfaces in order to make explicit progress.
 Here, a log del Pezzo surface means a del Pezzo surface (see \S \S \ref{2-2}, for the definition) with at worst klt singularities.
 We introduce the following notation: \begin{defin} Let $S$ be a normal projective rational surface.
 Then we say that the following set is called the {\it cylindrical ample set} of $S$: